liuwd15/scRIN/README.md

     RINsingle.py -r example_refseq.bed -i example_sorted.bam -d 1

-By default, only transcript/exon expressed in all samples will be summarized in **summary_transcript.xls** file (see Output), you can change this threshold with **-s** option.
+By default, only transcript/exon expressed in more than 3 samples will be summarized in **summary_transcript.xls** file (see Output), you can change this threshold with **-s** option.

-    RINsingle.py -r example_refseq.bed -i example_sorted.bam -s 0.8
+    RINsingle.py -r example_refseq.bed -i example_sorted.bam -s 5

 If you want to get the rank of TIN of each trancript across samples, use **-k** option.
 This will create .xls files containing the rank of TIN of transcripts expresses in all samples.